- Become a key instigator and shaper of the digital age that we now inhabit in an area that is still inventing itself

 Our knowledgeable and friendly lecturers help you reach your creative potential as you develop prototypes and applications for client projects.
 And throughout this programme, there is the chance to question and enhance options for the final product.

 Year 1 is based around the design and development of websites, apps, games and the principles of interactivity.
 You complete three four-week projects, which take you from short, sharp research and concept design through to prototypes, mirroring industry practice.
-You explore the principles of communication, graphic design, content, the written word, animation and the integration of digital media, through modules including Design Principles and Team Processes.
+You explore the principles of communication, graphic design, content, the written word, animation and the integration of digital media, through modules including Design Principles and Team & Project Planning.
 Our aim is for you to develop a confidence and competence in the use of the key technologies and tools enabling you to create your digital designs.

 In Year 2, you focus on production technology, developing practice in web and interactive media production, cross media and transmedia, animation and game production, and production solutions for portable media.
 There’s also an emphasis on working on live, client-based projects to increase your experience in this environment.